Pixelcubes/Pixelcubing/README.md

+Features:
-Features: Slot Machine sort that I came up with whilst working on something fun (procrastinating).
+Slot Machine sort that I came up with whilst working on something fun (procrastinating).
+Potentially worse than Bogosort(??)
 Completely pointless and for fun only.

 Takes in input as a list of size N